ofux/Digger-Documentation/README.md

 #### How to see the objects and meshes created by Digger from the hierarchy?
 Find the *DiggerSystem* object which is a child of your Terrain.
 Select it.
 In the inspector GUI, enable *"Show debug data"*.
 Save the scene and reload it (close it and open it again or restart Unity).
 You will now see all the objects, meshes and colliders as children of the *DiggerSystem* object.

+#### I have stretching issues on large areas on my terrain, what can I do?
+Try to disable the "Draw instance" setting in terrain inspector.

 ## Support